Megamasman/Megamasman/README.md

 - 👋 Hi, I’m @Megamasman
 - 👀 I’m interested in ...
-Things
+Langz
 - 🌱 I’m currently learning ...
-Python and stuff
+Python, Javascript, and Languages.. like.. alot of them
 - 💞️ I’m looking to collaborate on ...
 Things
 - 📫 How to reach me ...
 Megamasman42@gmail.com, Discord: Megamasman#7809